athomasq/athomasq.github.io/investing/investor-updates.md

 ----

-*We did not send out regular investor updates until after our Series A.  This was a missed opportunity for us; I advise you not to make the same mistake.*
+*At my startup, we did not send out regular investor updates until after our Series A.  This was a missed opportunity for us; I advise you not to make the same mistake.*

 ----